abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Composition of morphisms](../02_category/composition.svg)

-Formally, this requirement says that there should exist an operation (denoted with the symbol $•$) such that for each of the two functions $g: A → B$ and $f: B → C$, there exists a function $(f • g): A → C$ (again, note that there can be many other morphisms with the same type signature, but there must be *exactly one* morphism that fits these criteria).
+Formally, this requirement says that there should exist an operation (denoted with the symbol $•$) such that for each two functions $g: A → B$ and $f: B → C$, there exists a function $(f • g): A → C$.

 ![Composition of morphisms in the context of additional morphism](../02_category/composition_arrows.svg)

-**NB:** Note (if you haven't already) that functional composition should be performed from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
+**NB:** Note (if you haven't already) that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
 (You can think of it as a shortcut to $f(g(a))$).

 The law of identity
 ---

 Before the standard Arabic numerals that we use today, there were Roman numbers.
-Roman numerals were deficient because they lacked the concept of *zero* --- a number that indicated the absence of a quantity and any number system that lacks this simple concept is bound to remain extremely limited.
+Roman numerals weren't any good, because they lacked the concept of *zero* --- a number that indicated the absence of a quantity, and any number system that lacks this simple concept is bound to remain extremely limited.
 It is the same in programming, where we have multiple values that indicate the absence of a value.

 The zero of category theory is what we call the "identity morphism" for each object.
 In short, this is a morphism that doesn't do anything.